B2Bitcoin/beBOP/README.md

 - `SMTP_PORT` - Specify all the SMTP variables to enable email notifications
 - `SMTP_USER` - Specify all the SMTP variables to enable email notifications
 - `SMTP_FROM` - Optional, defaults to `SMTP_USER`.
 Sender email address for email notifications

+### Bitcoin and LND nodes

+🚨 You can use `phoenixd` for lightning and bitcoin nodeless directly from the UI, without setting up these env vars.

+- `BITCOIN_RPC_URL` - The RPC url for the bitcoin node.
+Set to http://127.0.0.1:8332 if you run a bitcoin node locally with default configuration
+- `BITCOIN_RPC_USER` - The RPC user
+- `BITCOIN_RPC_PASSWORD` - The RPC password
+- `BIP84_XPUB` - with derivation path m/84'/0'/0'.
+If you have a ZPub, use https://jlopp.github.io/xpub-converter/ to convert to xpub.
+This enables a completely trustless setup, where the beBOP server does not need to know the private key.
+You can generate the xpub from the sparrow wallet, for example.
+- `LND_REST_URL` - The LND Rest interface URL.
+Set to http://127.0.0.1:8080 if you run a lnd node locally with default configuration
+- `LND_MACAROON_PATH` - Where the credentials for lnd are located.
+For example, `~/.lnd/data/chain/bitcoin/mainnet/admin.macaroon`.
+Leave empty if lnd runs with `--no-macaroons`, or if you're using `LND_MACAROON_VALUE`.
+You can use `invoices.macaroon` instead of `admin.macaroon`, but then the admin LND page in the beBOP will not work.
+Orders should work fine.
+- `LND_MACAROON_VALUE` - Upper-case hex-encoded represenetation of the LND macaroon.
+Leave empty if lnd runs with `--no-macaroons`, or if you're using `LND_MACAROON_PATH`.
+Example command: `cat .lnd/data/chain/bitcoin/mainnet/admin.macaroon | hexdump -e '16/1 "%02X"'`.
+You can use `invoices.macaroon` instead of `admin.macaroon`, but then the admin LND page in the beBOP will not work.
+Orders should work fine.
 - `TOR_PROXY_URL` - Url of the SOCKS5 proxy used to access TOR.
 If set, and the hostname for `BITCOIN_RPC_URL` is a `.onion` address, the app will use the proxy to access the bitcoin node.
 In the same manner, if `LND_REST_URL` is a `.onion` address, TOR will be used to access the lightning node.

+### SSO sign-in for users

 You can also set the following environment variables to allow SSO.
 Set your redirect url to `https://<...>/api/callback/<provider>`, where `<provider>` is one of `github`, `google`, `facebook`, `twitter`, when you create your app on the provider's website: